Reshma Aur Shera

-Reshma Aur Shera received high critical acclaim from domestic and international critics and was nominated for the Golden Bear at the 22nd Berlin International Film Festival.
+Reshma Aur Shera received high critical acclaim from domestic and international critics and Sunil Dutt was nominated for the Golden Bear at the Berlin International Film Festival.
 It was selected as the Indian entry for the Best Foreign Language Film at the 44th Academy Awards, but was not accepted as a nominee.

 Reshma Aur Shera won 3 awards at the 19th National Film Awards.
 Waheeda Rehman won the National Film Award for Best Actress for her highly-acclaimed performance in the film.
 The film also won the National Film Award for Best Music Direction for Jaidev and the National Film Award for Best Cinematography for Ramachandra.

-Reshma Aur Shera was noted for its classic songs such as "Ek Meethi Si Chubhan, Ek Thandi Si Aggan" (lyrics by Udhav Kumar) and "Tu Chanda Main Chandni" (lyrics by Balkavi Bairagi).

 Synopsis

 Set against the backdrop of Rajasthan, Reshma (Rehman) and Shera (Dutt) love each other in the midst of a violent feud between their clans.
 When their families find out about their relationship, Chotu (Bachchan), Shera's mute sharpshooting brother carries out his father Sagat Singh's (Jayant) orders to kill Reshma's father (K. N. Singh) and her recently married brother Gopal (Ranjeet).
 Unable to bear the grief of Gopal's widowed bride (Raakhee), Shera kills his own father believing he actually pulled the trigger.
 After this tragedy, Reshma and Shera's family's feud will end in more tragedy as misunderstandings lead to more bloodshed between the clans.

 Shera swears to kill Chotu and protect Reshma's family.
 Shera searches for Chotu, who hides in Reshma's house and seeks protection from her.
 The movie's climax is when Shera waits outside Reshma's house to kill Chotu.
 At the moment, Chotu and Reshma emerge from the house as a married couple.
 Shera notices sindoor on Reshma's forehead and realizes that he cannot kill Chotu since he is now her husband, thus ending the bloodshed.
 In his grief, Shera ends his own life using his rifle, just as Reshma to collapses after begging the skies to take her life away, with her corpse falling on that of Shera’s.
-As the two lovers lay dead in the desert, a windstorm takes plays, and buries their bodies within the sand.
+As the two lovers lay dead in the desert, a windstorm takes place, and buries their bodies within the sand.